Usernamejwle/process-governor/docs/ui_rule_configurator.md

 ### Saving Changes

-1. After you have added, edited, or deleted rules, press the **Save** button at the bottom of the window to apply the changes.
+1. After you have added, edited, or deleted rules, press the **Apply** button at the bottom of the window to apply the changes.
 2. A confirmation message will appear upon successful save.

-### Closing the Rules Configurator
+### Closing the Settings

-1. To close the rules configurator, close the window in the usual way.
+1. To close the Settings, close the window in the usual way.
 2. If there are unsaved changes in the table, the program will offer to save them before closing.

 ### Tooltips

-- In the rules configurator interface, tooltips are present at the top, describing the functions of buttons and fields.
+- In the Settings interface, tooltips are present at the top, describing the functions of buttons and fields.
 - Hover over an interface element to view the tooltip.

 ### Error Handling